Factor analysis#

 Post-hoc identification of F#

 The matrix \(F\) is typically of interest for factor analysis, and is often used as a feature matrix for dimensionality reduction.
 However, \(F\) has been marginalized away in order to make fitting the model easier; and now we need it back.
-This is, in effect, an exercise in least-squares as:
+Transforming

 # configure xarray-einstats